-The change in composition of the aggregate senior officers can have a significant impact on the calculation of the accumulated pension benefits.
+The change in composition of the aggregate senior officers and highly compensated individuals can have a significant impact on the calculation of the accumulated pension benefits.

 Effective January 1, 2007, the AgriBank District Retirement Plan was closed to new employees.
 Therefore, any employee starting employment with the AgriBank District after that date is not eligible to be in the plan.